slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Art is a meditation and design is a negotiation.'*

+> *'Artistic death is made by consensus.'*

 > *'Life is Capitalism but art is Socialism.'*

 > *'Science is a wonderful thing if one does not have to earn one's living at it.' -- ALbert Einstein*

 <!--
-everything that is not a law of nature is just a shared belief.
+Everything that is not a law of nature is just a shared belief.
 Money is a shared belief.
 So is a border.
 So are bitcoins.
 The list goes on.

-> *'Artistic death is made by consensus.'*

-news as the first draft of history
+News are the first draft of History.

 > *'The historian is not really interested in the unique, but in what is general in the unique.' -- Edward Carr*

-chef invents based on ingredents, cook follows a recipe

-an artist normally is an egocentric, free and creative person.
+chef invents based on ingredents, cook follows a recipe an artist normally is an egocentric, free and creative person.

-every act of creation starts with the act of destruction -- picasso -->
+> *'Every act of creation starts with the act of destruction. -- Pablo Picasso' -->